Clerical Errors In Wills

 Evidence was provided to the Court to show that this was not his intention and despite signing the Will, the Court were able to rule that the proposed division was a clerical error and not a deliberate act and as such they could amend the Will for the purposes of distributing the estate.

 This case highlights the need to ensure that your Will is written by a professional and does reflect your wishes.
-A simple clerical error is capable of being rectified, but this can lead to the additional extra costs of putting the matter before the Court; which can also delay distribution of the estate.
+Simple clerical errors in Wills are capable of being rectified.
+But this can lead to the additional extra costs of putting the matter before the Court.
+Which can also delay distribution of the estate.